inpsyde/woocommerce-product-variations-description/readme.txt

 = Support =

 At any questions: Please keep in mind that this tool is free.
 Therefore we can't offer free support.
-Of course we'll see through the [support forums](http://wordpress.org/support/plugin/woocommerce-product-variation-descriptions/) but we only answer feature requests and critical bugs.
-Nevertheless you have following options to get support:
+Of course we'll see through the [issue tracker](https://github.com/inpsyde/woocommerce-product-variations-description/) but we only answer feature requests and critical bugs.

-* [Forums](http://wordpress.org/support/plugin/woocommerce-product-variation-descriptions/) - here you are able to report bugs, add feature requests or your questions
-* [Github](https://github.com/inpsyde/woocommerce-product-variations-description/) - Here you can fork the code

 == Installation ==